 Unlike non-storm water NPDES dischargers, the Provisions do not stipulate specific monitoring requirements, and therefore monitoring requirements are not discussed here.

-Required Use of the Test Significant Toxicity Statistical Approach
+Required Use of the Test of Significant Toxicity Statistical Approach

 The Provisions describe implementation for nonpoint source dischargers regulated pursuant to WDRs or equivalent documents in Section IV.B.4.
 The Provisions do not require non-point source dischargers to conduct toxicity monitoring.
 Such monitoring requirements are left to the discretion of the Regional Water Boards.
 If the Water Boards require nonpoint source dischargers to conduct chronic or acute toxicity tests using test methods and Table 1 species as described in Section IV.B.1.b. of the Provisions, then nonpoint source dischargers must use the TST approach to analyze toxicity test data.
 A detailed discussion of the statistical approach, including current conditions, is provided in Section 5.3.1 of the Staff Report.